-While Baroque contains many elements that are completely left up to player interpretation, it is nowhere near as vague or deliberately confusing as many players make it out to be.
-The string of events and logic governing the game's world have been richly detailed and explained both in-game and through developer interviews.
+While Baroque contains many elements that are completely left up to player interpretation, I don't believe it's anywhere near as vague or deliberately confusing as many players make it out to be.
+The string of events and concepts governing the game's world have been richly detailed and explained both in-game and through developer interviews.

-The following is a comprehensive explanation of these elements, complete with sources for every one of the claims contained within.
-The initial Sega Saturn release of "Baroque", as well as the "Baroquism Syndrome" prequel stories serialized before its release are covered by this analysis.
-Subsequent re-releases of "Baroque" (including "Baroque Syndrome") have altered the plot in contradictory ways and therefore have been omitted.
-These versions were confirmed to be derivative works by Yonemitsu in his November 12th, 2020 livestream.
-1
+The following is my own personal interpretation of the mystery posed by Yonemitsu - "Why has the world become like this?" - complete with sources for nearly all of my conclusions.
+The initial Sega Saturn release of "Baroque", as well as the "Baroquism Syndrome" prequel stories serialized before its release, are covered by this analysis.
+Subsequent re-releases of "Baroque" (including "Baroque Syndrome") have altered the plot in ways I view as contradictory and therefore have been omitted.
+These later versions were also confirmed to be derivative works by Yonemitsu in his November 12th, 2020 livestream.
+0

-Somewhere around the year 2020, a new life form was discovered by one Mr. Miyasaka.
-He invented a program known as "Perception" which allowed for the detection of previously undetectable matter.
+Near the end of the 2020s, 1 a new life form was discovered by one Mr. Miyasaka.
+He proposed the invention of a program known as "Perception" which allowed for the detection of previously undetectable matter.
 2 These lifeforms had an abnormal cellular structure 3 , and were composed of unknown elements.
 4 A secret think tank was constructed to further the study of this new discovery - the Koriel.
 5, 6

 The Koriel discovered that these organisms absorbed surrounding matter and corrected it, before expelling it back into the environment.
 These "creatures" were merely the sensory organs of a much larger entity.
 7 By using "Perception" to track the source of these "Sense Spheres", they were able to trace the main organism's location - somewhere below the waves, off the shores of Japan.
 Pulling together both government and corporate support, a joint venture was launched to construct a man-made island over this area.
 Once completed, they were able to drill down to the point at which the Sense Spheres originated.
 8